-These are the most complicated messages, as they can include both boolean and numerical values (with associated labels), as well as command acknowledgements and an error message and error flag.
+These are the most complicated messages, as they can include both boolean and numerical values (with associated labels), as well as command acknowledgements and log/fault notifications.

 However, all delay-line sub-systems will need to send status messages to the Workstation, so we might as well treat status messages first!